jlennox/bird-rummy/design-notes.md

 - Behaviors of the specific species is attempted to be reflected in the cards mechanics.
+- Do terms like "the Forest" add anything beyond confusion?
+People much more instinctively know what a discard pile is.
+    - It does make a lot of card behaviors make more sense.
 - Avoid sending birds to Heaven.
 Dead birds make me sad.
     - Birds should leave a nest to go to the Forest or the other nest.
 - Birds are wild animals.
 These are not the player's pets.
 They want to and should move between play areas frequently.